japer-technology/gmi-openrouter-free/README.md

 ## License & Attribution

-This repository (named `gmi-openai-gpt-oss-120b`) is a showcase for the Sylow AI Agent within the π ecosystem.
+This repository (named `gmi-openrouter-free`) is a showcase for the Sylow AI Agent within the π ecosystem.
 The π framework is licensed under the MIT License.
 Sylow is a custom configuration of π, responsibly using OpenRouter’s API.
 By using this agent, you agree to the terms of the underlying services.

 ---